swcarpentry/shell-novice/01-filedir.md

 Your output should be a list of all the files and sub-directories on your Desktop, including the `shell-novice` directory you downloaded at the start of the lesson.
-Minimize your prompt to see if your results are accurate!
+Take a look at your Desktop to confirm that your output is accurate.

 As you may now see, using a bash shell is strongly dependent on the idea that your files are organized in an hierarchical file system.